STONE: Pioneering the One-to-N Universal Backdoor Threat in 3D Point Cloud: Introduction

-To address this critical gap, we introduce \emph{STONE (Spherical Trigger One-to-N Backdoor Enabling)}, the first comprehensive framework that establishes and instantiates the one-to-N backdoor threat in 3D point clouds.
-Our approach leverages a configurable spherical trigger whose spatial properties form a dynamic key space, enabling a single trigger instance to map to diverse target labels.
-We ground this capability theoretically through Neural Tangent Kernel (NTK) analysis, providing the first formal basis for one-to-N mappings in 3D models, with extensive experimental validation across multiple datasets and architectures confirming both high attack success and preserved clean-data performance.
+To address this critical research gap, we introduce STONE (Spherical Trigger One-to-N Universal Backdoor Enabling), the first method to realize a one-to-N universal backdoor attack in 3D point clouds under the black-box, dirty-label setting.
+Our work is built upon a systematic comparison of existing one-to-one attacks (Table~\ref{tab:attack_comparison}), which identifies the spherical trigger as the optimal base design, as detailed in Section~\ref{sec:one-to-n-framework}.
+The spatial parameters of these spherical triggers constitute a dynamic key space, enabling the mapping of a base trigger formulation to multiple target classes.
+We further formalize this mapping capability through a Neural Tangent Kernel (NTK) analysis, thereby establishing the first theoretical foundation for one-to-many universal backdoors in 3D vision.
+Extensive experiments across diverse datasets and network architectures demonstrate that STONE achieves high attack success rates while fully preserving the model's utility on benign inputs.

-The main contributions of this work are: \begin{itemize} \item \emph{The first one-to-N backdoor framework for 3D point clouds:} We establish and instantiate this advanced threat paradigm, moving beyond the limitations of traditional one-to-one attacks.
+The main contributions of this work are as follows: \begin{enumerate} \item \textbf{First One-to-N Universal Backdoor.} We propose \emph{STONE}, the first method that achieves a universal one-to-N backdoor attack in 3D point clouds under a practical black-box and dirty-label setting.
+Its core is a configurable spherical trigger design, which enables dynamic, adversary-chosen target misclassification, moving beyond static one-to-one paradigms.

-\item \emph{Novel spherical trigger mechanism:} We design a configurable spherical trigger that leverages spatial properties to create a flexible parameter space, enabling encoding of multiple target classes while maintaining stealthiness and practical deployability.

-\item \emph{Comprehensive theoretical and empirical validation:} We establish a theoretical foundation based on NTK theory for one-to-N backdoor attacks in 3D feature spaces and provide extensive experimental validation across diverse datasets and architectures, demonstrating high attack effectiveness without compromising model utility on clean data.